codeabovelab/haven-platform/README.md

 #### Jobs
-Unattended jobs can be scheduled, and results are captured for auditing purposes.
+Unattended jobs can be scheduled and results are available for auditing purposes.
 ![jobs](https://raw.githubusercontent.com/codeabovelab/haven-platform/master/doc/img/jobs.png)
 Each cluster can have its set of jobs to update specific images.
 ![update](https://raw.githubusercontent.com/codeabovelab/haven-platform/master/doc/img/update.png)